Deconstructing Circle Time

 Publish Date: May 2020

-In this CMAS webinar, Ann Hutchings discusses how the environment you create affects children’s behaviour.
-She also shares lots of inspiring ideas for child-centred spaces that encourage creativity, learning and development!
+In this webinar, Ann Hutchings discusses how space affects children’s behaviour and shares inspiring ideas for child-centred spaces that encourage creativity, learning & development!

 Engaging Children’s Senses Through Play